 Prior to joining Bracewell, Jason served as a law clerk to the Honorable Marvin Isgur of the United States Bankruptcy Court for the Southern District of Texas.
-Jason has received numerous recognitions for outstanding representation of clients, and most recently was named a Rising Star in Restructuring and Insolvency (IFLR1000 Financial & Corporate and M&A Guide 2016-2021) and one of the “Best Lawyers in America: Bankruptcy and Creditor Debtor Rights” (Woodward/White, Inc., Best Lawyers 2019-2021).
+Jason has received numerous recognitions for outstanding representation of clients, and most recently was named a Rising Star in Restructuring and Insolvency (IFLR1000 Financial & Corporate and M&A Guide, 2016-2023) and one of the “Best Lawyers in America: Bankruptcy and Creditor Debtor Rights” (BL Rankings, Best Lawyers, 2019-2023).

 Recent Notable Matters